 I write this guide every year to help the community get the most out of the show.
 Also, if I’m being 💯 honest, it helps me keep track of everything that’s going on so I can get the most out of the show. 😉

-Registration for AWS re:Invent 2021 is open now.
-The cost is $1,799 USD and virtual access is free.
+AWS re:Invent 2021 is now sold out.
+The cost was $1,799 USD and virtual access remains free.

 If you were curious, registration officially opened on Tuesday, 15-Jun-2021.